Paul-Austin-Oswego-CSC480-HCI521/-OZ-CSC-480-HCI-521-Fall-2025-Public/Documentation/Requirements/Sprint2 Homepage Requirements.md

    * _Cards that were rejected will display a rejection reason, with the full text being displayed in a clickable overlay_.

 #### 4. The Navigation Menu shall be available at the top of all pages, and will allow the user to navigate to any page available to that user.
-(Home Page and Generate Kudos, Sign-in / Sign-out, Instructor Statistics Page). *Pages not finalized*
+(Home Page, Create Kudos, Logout, Course Management (instructors only) , Mail (instructors only) Join Class (students only)).
    * **Acceptance Criteria:**
    * Each available page is accessible with a separate labeled button.
    * From the home page, the “Logout” button redirects the user to the login page, and the “Send Kudos Card” button redirects the user to the card generation page.
+   * The mail button redirects instructors to a page containing their received and sent inboxes.

 #### 5. The homepage shall provide users access to a notification tray, showing the count of unread notifications for that user.